appsemble/appsemble/docs/03-guide/assets.md

 ## Security

 Assets can be referenced from a public API endpoint.
 The IDs are generated using UUID version 4, which is cryptographically secure, but the endpoints don’t require any further authentication.
-Also named assets can be referenced by their name.
+If named, assets can be referenced by their name.
 It’s not recommended to use the asset API for sensitive information.